-Some readers may have received a FREE copy of this story when it was a novella.
-I’ve added scenes and expanded the story to tie it more closely to A BABY AFTER ALL, where you first meet Gwyneth–the barracuda.
+Some readers may have received a FREE copy of this story when it was a short Novelette.
+I’ve added new scenes and expanded the story to tie in more closely with A BABY AFTER ALL, where you first meet Gwyneth–the lawyer they call the “barracuda.”

 First kiss: tuesday Excerpt © Loner Llama Press:

 She stood up, leaving her meal mostly uneaten, her drink untouched.
 Arley had invited Molly and T.J. to join them, but Molly had called to say she had a touch of the flu and needed T.J. to help.
 That left Gwyneth and Arley, as unlikely a pair of crusaders as you could ask for, to carry on the fight.
 Gwyn had done her best.
 She’d bought Molly some time, and now she was fought out.
 “I’m sorry.
 I have to go.”